slowernews/wisdom-tldr/chapters/chapter_3_action.md

 ## On focus, priorities and productivity

 <!--
-> *"Learn to be indifferent to what makes no difference."
--- Marcus Aurelius*

 - If you are absolutely where you want to be, doing what you want to be doing, your attention will not wander.
 - pessoas hj em dia querem ser especialistas de tudo.
 - if it is important to you you’ll find a way, if not you’ll find an excuse.